 Much like Talisker on the isle of Skye, Clynelish Distillery has it’s roots in a dark period of Scotland’s history known as the ‘Highland Clearances’.
-The Duke and Duchess of Sutherland evicted much of the local population of crofters to make way for more profitable uses of their land.
-As well as sheep farming, the Duke established several new businesses in and around the town of Brora – one of which was Clynelish Distillery.
+The Duke and Duchess of Sutherland evicted much of the local crofting population to make way for what they saw as more profitable uses of their land.
+As well as extensive sheep farming, the Duke established several new businesses in and around the town of Brora – one of which was Clynelish Distillery.

-Clynelish was expanded in 1968 and a new site built opposite the original.
-This new distillery took the Clynelish name while the original was renamed Brora and continued to operate until 1983.
-Since then, whisky from Brora Distillery has grown a cult following amongst connoisseurs and can change hands for thousands of pounds.
-Clynelish meanwhile continues to operate today, with two core releases bottled by owners, Diageo – a 14 year old and a Distiller’s Edition.
+Expansion in 1968 saw the construction of a new distillery opposite the original and while the Clynelish name transferred to the new site, the original was renamed Brora and continued to produce spirit until 1983.
+Since it’s closure, single malt from Brora has developed something of a cult following amongst whisky connoisseurs and can change hands for thousands of pounds.
+Clynelish meanwhile continues to operate today with an excellent 14 year old bottling from owners Diageo, widely available.

-Such is the character of the Clynelish spirit that it has always been popular with blenders and many casks seem to end up in the hands of independent bottlers.
-The bottle I’m going to review this week was released by Berry Brothers and Rudd – the oldest Wine and Spirit’s Merchant in the UK.
+Such is the depth of the Clynelish character, the spirit is hugely popular amongst blenders and casks occasionally end up in the hands of independent bottlers.
+This particular expression was released by Berry Bros. & Rudd, the oldest Wine and Spirit’s Merchant in the UK.

 Berry Bros & Rudd has operated from it’s flagship store in St. James Street, London since 1698.
-It holds two royal warrants and can count Lord Byron and William Pitt the Younger amongst it’s past customers.
-In 1923 they created well known blended whisky ‘Cutty Sark’ which they later sold to Edrington, obtaining the Glenrothes Single Malt brand in return.
-They also continue to release a series of excellent single cask, single malts and single grain whiskies from a variety of distilleries – including the afore-mentioned Clynelish.
+Holders of two royal warrants, they count Lord Byron and William Pitt the Younger amongst their customers of old.
+Today, Berry’s own the Glenrothes single malt brand and bottle single cask, single malts from a variety of distilleries.

-So without any further waffling let’s talk about the whisky itself… On the nose there’s Vanilla, Honey, Fresh Orange, Lemon and Barley but then there’s also Candlewax and Bonfire Smoke and Sea Breeze.
-The flavour is Salty and Briney with Creamy Vanilla and White Pepper and Honey with subtle wafts of Earthy Peat Smoke meandering through.
+On the nose there’s Vanilla, Honey, Fresh Orange, Lemon and Barley with Candlewax and a touch of Bonfire Smoke.
+The palate meanwhile is Salty and Briney with Creamy Vanilla, Heather Honey and subtle wafts of Peat Smoke that meander throughout.

 The Scores: About the Scoring System…

-Taste: 18.5 / 20.
-I always enjoy Clynelish, and this is no exception.
-Big flavour and a great mouth feel, smoke but not too much.
+Taste: I enjoy Clynelish and this Berry’s dram is no exception.
+Big flavour and a fantastic mouth feel.

-Value for Money: 8.5 / 10.
-Came in around the £60 mark – not a lot to pay for a reasonably mature single malt of this character and quality – bottled at cask strength and without chill filtering.
+Value for Money: Came in around the £60 mark – not a lot to pay for a mature single malt of this character and quality – bottled at cask strength and without chill filtering.